materiaraiding/materiaraiding-old/_ultimate/fru.md

 **Light Crystals** also spawn a tether after a short period.
 This tether will drop large puddle AOEs.
 Melee players will take this and bait these AOEs around their crystal.

-Once all the Light Crystals are destroyed, Players must DPS ice veil below 50% to transition to the next phase:
+Once all the Light Crystals are destroyed, Players must DPS ice veil below 50% to transition to the next phase.
+Gaia will deal exactly **50% damage** to the crystal to break it.

 ---